Careers for ENFP Personalities

-An elementary school teacher is a person trained to educate children from pre-kindergarten to fifth grade.
+An elementary school teacher is a person trained to educate children from kindergarten through fifth grade.

 8. Exhibit Designer

 The work of an exhibit designer involves creativity, imagination, and a creative approach to problem solving—all of which are up an ENFP's alley.
 These specially trained professionals dedicate their careers to creating fixtures and displays for museums, libraries, galleries, and other clients.
 They are responsible for all aspects of the process, from the initial design stage through to the final execution.
 Although ENFPs will thrive at many aspects of the job, but they will most enjoy the time spent imagining and planning for the future.

 An exhibit designer is someone who creates displays and fixtures for large exhibitions, shows, businesses, museums, libraries, and galleries.

 ENFPs are intuitive and social, and care deeply about personal growth.
 As psychologists, they are compassionate and personable, skilled at making their patients feel at ease.
 They also have a strong interest in new ideas and perspectives, which makes it easy for them to take a genuine interest in their patients.
 Because ENFPs tend to do best when they can think and act autonomously, they may especially enjoy the flexibility of a private psychology practice.